Bilingualism (the ability to speak fluently in two languages)

 Emerging English and Spanish proficient students will develop listening, speaking, reading, and writing proficiency in English and Spanish at high linguistic and academic proficiency.
 Culturally proficient students will develop an understanding of how languages, cultures, and people impact our global society.

-Being proficient in the first and second language produces higher academic achievement.
+Being proficient in the first and second languages produces higher academic achievement.
 Language proficiency means having both basic interpersonal communications skills and cognitive academic language skills.
-Academic proficiency in the first language forms the basis for academic proficiency in the second language.
-And a second language is learned best through exposure to comprehensible input in a supportive environment.
-We believe when students feel good about themselves, their achievement cannot help but experience greater improvements.

-Bilingual teachers use small group instruction and other strategies that may include peer-tutoring, use of integrated technology, and cooperative learning.
+Bilingual teachers use small group instruction and other strategies that may include peer-tutoring, integrated technology, and cooperative learning.
 Students may be homogeneously or heterogeneously grouped by ability and/or proficiency levels, individual needs, a random distribution, and/or according to assignments or projects.
-Bilingual teachers also work with individual groups (e.g., guided reading, etc.) while other students may undertake individual assignments.
+Bilingual teachers work with groups (e.g., guided reading, etc.) while other students may undertake individual assignments.